FerretDB/FerretDB/website/blog/2024-11-27-run-mongodb-commands-ferretdb-scalegrid-for-postgresql.md

 ## Create a PostgreSQL deployment in ScaleGrid

 FerretDB requires a PostgreSQL instance configured as the storage engine.
+This means you'll need to create a PostgreSQL deployment in ScaleGrid before running FerretDB.
-You can then connect to the database by passing the connection string to the `FERRETDB_POSTGRESQL_URL` environment variable or `--postgresql-url` flag.
+You can then configure FerretDB to connect to the PostgreSQL database by passing the connection string to the `FERRETDB_POSTGRESQL_URL` environment variable or `--postgresql-url` flag.

-Start by creating a fully managed Postgres deployment in ScaleGrid on any cloud platform of your choice.
+Start by creating a fully managed PostgreSQL deployment in ScaleGrid on any cloud platform of your choice.
 [Follow this documentation to create a PostgreSQL deployment on ScaleGrid](https://help.scalegrid.io/docs/postgresql-new-cluster).

 You'll need the connection string for the PostgreSQL instance once it's ready – it may take a few minutes to be provisioned.

-## Run and connect FerretDB to ScaleGrid for PostgreSQL via Docker
+## Connect FerretDB to PostgreSQL using Docker

 From your local terminal, start by running the FerretDB container via Docker.
-You'll need the connection string for your PostgreSQL instance for this.
+You'll need the connection string for your PostgreSQL instance — available on the PostgreSQL deployment dashboard.

 ```sh
 docker run -e FERRETDB_POSTGRESQL_URL='postgresql://<username>:<password>@<host>/<database>' -p 27017:27017 ghcr.io/ferretdb/ferretdb